Medicine and Health

 Our admissions process consists of two stages: the first stage is to submit an application with all supporting documents (either via UCAS, or directly to us), via the apply button.
 If you meet our entry requirements, you will be invited to the second stage, known as a Selection Day: this involves a series of multiple mini interviews.
 Our decision to make an offer is based on how well you do at Selection.

-Admissions for January 2024 will open in October 2022.
-Dates for our 2023 Selection Days will be published on our MB ChB programme webpage soon.
+Dates for our 2023 Selection Days can be found on our MB ChB programme webpage.